sayyidkhan/algotuno/docker_config/db_documentation.md

 docker-compose up
 ```

+Thats it, 3 steps to get started using this postgres

 ## shutdown the db_server
 ```bash
 docker-compose down
 ```

-Thats it, 3 steps to get started using this postgres
+## for viewing of DB using GUI (optional)